Gospel of Luke

-The Gospel of Luke tells of the origins, birth, ministry, death, resurrection, and ascension of Jesus Christ.
+The Gospel of Luke is the third of the New Testament's four canonical Gospels.
+It tells of the origins, birth, ministry, death, resurrection, and ascension of Jesus.
 Together with the Acts of the Apostles, it makes up a two-volume work which scholars call Luke–Acts, accounting for 27.5% of the New Testament.
-The combined work divides the history of first-century Christianity into three stages, with the gospel making up the first two of these – the life of Jesus the Messiah from his birth to the beginning of his mission in the meeting with John the Baptist, followed by his ministry with events such as the Sermon on the Plain and its Beatitudes, and his Passion, death, and resurrection.

-Most modern scholars agree that the main sources used for Luke were a), the Gospel of Mark, b), a hypothetical sayings collection called the Q source, and c), material found in no other gospels, often referred to as the L (for Luke) source.
-The author is anonymous; the traditional view that it was Luke the Evangelist, the companion of Paul, is still occasionally put forward, but the scholarly consensus emphasises the many contradictions between Acts and the authentic Pauline letters.
-The most probable date for its composition is around AD 80–110, and there is evidence that it was still being revised well into the 2nd century.
+The text is anonymous, not naming its author.
+Perhaps most scholars think that he was a companion of Paul, but others cite differences between him and the Pauline epistles.
+In the popular Two-source hypothesis, Luke used the Gospel of Mark and a hypothetical collection called Q, with unique material often called L, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+Luke follows Mark closely compared to other ancient historians’ usage of sources, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
+Luke tends to follow his sources closely when checked.
+The most common dating for its composition is around AD 80–90.
+The earliest witnesses for the Gospel of Luke are the Alexandrian and the revised western text-type.

+Following the preface addressed and the birth narratives of John and Jesus, the gospel begins in Galilee and moves gradually to its climax in Jerusalem.
+Luke espouses a three-stage "salvation history" starting with the Law and the prophets, the epoch of Jesus, and the period of the church.
+The gospel's Christology can be understood in light of the titles given to Jesus and its Jewish and Greco-Roman context.
+The Holy Spirit also plays a more prominent role compared to other Christian works, forming the basis of the early Christian community.

 Composition

 Textual history

 Autographs (original copies) of Luke and the other Gospels have not been preserved; the texts that survive are third-generation copies, with no two completely identical.
-The earliest witnesses (the technical term for written manuscripts) for the Gospel of Luke fall into two "families" with considerable differences between them, the Western and the Alexandrian text-type, and the dominant view is that the Western text represents a process of deliberate revision, as the variations seem to form specific patterns.
+The earliest witnesses (the technical term for written manuscripts) for the Gospel of Luke fall into two "families" with considerable differences between them, the Western and the Alexandrian text-type, and the dominant view is that the Western text represents a process of deliberate revision in the second century, as the variations seem to form specific patterns.